hazelcast/hazelcast-cpp-client/README.md

 Smart routing defines whether the client mode is smart or unisocket.
 See [C++ Client Operation Modes section](#cpp-client-operation-modes) for the description of smart and unisocket modes.

-The following is example configuration.
+The following is an example configuration.

 **Programmatic:**